-[Section 16C inserted by No. 59 of 2011 s.
+[Section 16C inserted: No. 59 of 2011 s.
 20.]

 16D.
 SAT’s powers as to misleading etc. conduct

 (1) A party, or former party, under a retail shop lease or former retail shop lease who suffers, or is likely to suffer, loss or damage because of misleading or deceptive conduct of another party or former party to the lease may apply in writing to the Tribunal for an order that the other party, or former party, pay compensation in respect of the loss or damage, or for other appropriate relief.